puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_autosign.markdown

 If you aren't embedding additional data, the CSR will contain only the node's certname and public key.
 This can still provide more flexibility and security than `autosign.conf`, as the executable can do things like query your provisioning system, CMDB, or cloud provider to make sure a node with that name was recently added.

-### Security Implications of Policy-Based Autosigning
+### Security implications of policy-based autosigning

 Policy-based autosigning can be both fast and extremely secure, _depending on how you manage the information the policy executable is using._ For example: